saulocantanhede/tfgreek2/docs/about.md

 # Nestle 1904 GNT - About

 This is the [Text-Fabric](https://annotation.github.io/text-fabric/tf/) version of the Nestle 1904 Greek New Testament, containing the Greek text augmented with linguistic annotations.
-This Text-Fabric dataset was created by the 'GNT conversion project,' a collaboration between the [Eep Talstra Centre for Bible and Computer (ETCBC)](https://github.com/ETCBC/) at the Vrije Universiteit (VU) Amsterdam, Netherlands, and the [Center of Biblical Languages and Computing (CBLC)](https://github.com/CenterBLC/) at Andrews University, USA.
+This Text-Fabric dataset was created by the 'GNT Conversion Project,' a collaboration between the [Eep Talstra Centre for Bible and Computer (ETCBC)](https://github.com/ETCBC/) at the Vrije Universiteit (VU) Amsterdam, Netherlands, and the [Center of Biblical Languages and Computing (CBLC)](https://github.com/CenterBLC/) at Andrews University, USA.

 ## About Text-Fabric